 FPDC stands for Front Post Double Crochet.
 It’s called that because it is worked around a DC stitch, using it as a Post.
 This particular stitch is worked around the DC post from the front, bumping the texture to the front of the fabric, so it’s called Front Post DC.

 Because of the textured effect it creates, FPDC is often called front raised double crochet.

 What makes FPDC different from DC stitch

-From its name you can tell that front post double crochet is a version of double crochet stitch.
+From its name you can tell that front post double crochet is a version of a double crochet stitch.
 What makes them different from each other is the spot where you insert the hook to start the stitch.

-You can even work into front loop only (FLO) or a back loop only (BLO) creating some interesting horizontal textured effects, but FPDC is worked around the post, creating a vertical textured effect.
+You can even work into a front loop only (FLO) or a back loop only (BLO) creating some interesting horizontal textured effects, but FPDC is worked around the post, creating a vertical textured effect.